sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.41).*

 ## 3.39 -> 3.40.2

 - `cadvisor` now defaults to run in `privileged` mode.
 This allows `cadvisor` to collect out of memory events happening to containers which can be used to discover underprovisoned resources. [#804](https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/804)

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.40).*

 ## 3.39.0 -> 3.39.1

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.38 -> 3.39